Snrasha/HH_Tools/Readme.md

 ## Hero's Hour Editor

-This editor has only the Hero tab, but i will implement soon the unit, faction and artifact tab.
+This editor has only the Hero, Faction tab, but i will implement soon the unit and artifact tab.

 ### Usage